arcticobservatory/nbiotpy/README.md

 - VCC to 3.3V
 - GND to GND

+# TODO
+Write what is supported and what is not.

 # Licence

 NBIoTPy library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.